web-token/jwt-doc/component/jwk/index.md

 ## Generate A New Key

 The `JWKFactory` can generate random keys.
-5 types of keys are supported:
+4 types of keys are supported:

 * Symmetric Key:
     * `oct`: octet string
-    * `none`: special key type used only with the `none` algorithm
 * Asymmetric Key:
     * `RSA`: RSA key pair
     * `EC` : Elliptic Curve key pair
     * `OKP`: Octet key pair

+*Note: for the `none` algorithm, the framework needs a key of type `none`.
+This is a specific key type that must only be used with this algorithm.*

 For all asymmetric keys, you will ALWAYS receive a private key.
 To convert this private key into a public one, you have to use the method `toPublic()`: